raspberrypilearning/flatgame/en/step_9.md

 --- task ---
 Resize and position the sprite.
 You can zoom in and out with the - and +.

-For best resaults position the artwork sprite at the edges of the paint window, so that your player sprite can explore the artwork further.
+For best results position the artwork sprite at the edges of the paint window, so that your player sprite can explore the artwork further.
 --- /task ---